rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 4.203.96 Publisher names transcribed as part of another element

-<a name="4.203.96.1">4.203.96.1</a> If the name of the distributor does not appear in the [Publisher statement](/DCRMR/ppdm/Publisher-statement/), and the name of the publisher has already been transcribed as part of another element, supply it within square brackets.
+<a name="4.203.96.1">4.203.96.1</a> If the name of the publisher does not appear in the [Publisher statement](/DCRMR/ppdm/Publisher-statement/), but has already been transcribed as part of another element, supply it within square brackets.

 >Example:
 >Name of publisher: <CITE>[Pour Symo[n] Vostre Libraire par Philippe Pigouchet]</CITE>